iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 That definition is also an expression, so don't forget to evaluate it.
 Now we can call this function.
-Write `(hello "beautiful")` in your REPL to get a instant compliment.
-In the name of sex-equality evaluate also `(hello "handsome")`.
+Write `(hello "beautiful")` in your REPL to get an instant compliment.
+In the name of gender equality, also evaluate `(hello "handsome")`.

 So what just happened?
 Well, `def` gives a name to a value.
-In the previous case the value is what we get when we evaluate `(fn [who] (str "Hello, " who "!"))`.
+In the previous case, the value is what we get when we evaluate `(fn [who] (str "Hello, " who "!"))`.
 And what do we get when we evaluate that?
 A function.
 So we gave the name `hello` to a function that gives out greetings.